This is a foreign exchange guide to Canada, Canadian dollar currency news plus CAD transfers and travel tips.

 - Sending money to Canada - save on Canadian dollar bank transfers to Canada

-- Canadian dollar exchange rates - latest info & charts.
+- Canadian dollar exchange rates - latest & historic exchange rates.

 Canadian dollar (CAD) general currency information